opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

 .. image:: images/calendar_tab.png
    :alt: Calendar visualization

-It displays a calendar on which are displayed events of the dataset.
+It displays a calendar on which events of the dataset are displayed.
 When clicking on an event, its related tooltip is displayed.
 It contains more information about the event.

 .. admonition:: Note
    :class: note